vocoded/learning-go/README.md

 # learning-go

-Many standard approaches for language learning focus on a bottom-up, comprehensive treatment of internals.
-This is especially valuable for folks new to programming, but can be a trial for others with development proficiency.
+Many standard approaches for language learning focus on a bottom-up, comprehensive look at internals.
+In these programs, by chapter two you've not only seen how to add and multiply numbers, but how to arithmetic left and right shift them as well.
+This can be valuable for folks new to programming.
+It simply gets in the way for those with development proficiency.

-I've long been curious whether a more practical progression of concepts and constructs would be better suited to the experienced audience.
+I've been curious whether a more practical progression of concepts and constructs would be better suited to the experienced audience.
 This project outlines one such course for a language generating quite a bit of press these days - Go.

 ## Basics